predix-ui/predix-ui/README.md

 ### Adding interactive documentation

-All components should have an interactive documentation and demo page on the [Predix UI catalog](https://www.predix-ui.com).
+All components should have an interactive documentation and demo page on the [Predix Design System site](https://www.predix-ui.com).
 These documentation pages are built automatically by Travis CI for each component when a new release (i.e. a new tag) is pushed to Github.

 Before you begin, you'll need to install the following tools:

 1. [Ruby](https://www.ruby-lang.org/en/) version 1.9.3 or higher (this could be tricky, and the ruby build that shipped with your system might be too old)
 2. [Travis CLI ruby gem](https://github.com/travis-ci/travis.rb)

-You should also do the following before starting:

-1. Make sure you switch off of BLUESSO (or any proxied Wifi connection) onto Internet (or any open Wifi connection).
-You should also turn off your VPN, if you have one.
-2. Disable your proxy settings in your shell (i.e. don't set a http_proxy or https_proxy).

 Once you are ready you can:
 1. [Enable the repository](https://docs.travis-ci.com/user/getting-started#To-get-started-with-Travis-CI%3A) you'd like to build in Travis CI. **Note: you only need to follow steps 1 & 2 of the Travis instructions.**